Xinyuan-LilyGO/T-HMI/README.md

     digitalWrite(14, HIGH);
     ```
 4. It can start normally when using USB power supply, but it cannot start when connected to the battery alone?
-   - When using the battery alone, IO10 needs to be set to HIHG to work properly.
+   - When using the battery alone, IO10 needs to be set to HIGH to work properly.
     ```c
     pinMode(10, OUTPUT);
     digitalWrite(10, HIGH);
     ```
+5. How to turn the machine on and off with a switch and how many ways are there?
+See [here](https://github.com/Xinyuan-LilyGO/T-HMI/tree/master/examples/power_on)